brainhack-school2020/abide-fmri/README.md

 First and foremost, we would like to thank our Weeks 3 and 4 peer clinic mentor and co-organizer of the Brainhack School, Pierre Bellec.
 A special thank you as well to our Week 2 mentors Désirée Lussier-Lévesque, Alexa Pichet-Binette, and Sebastian Urchs.

-Thank you also to The BrainHack School leaders and co-organizers Jean-Baptiste Poline, Tristan Glatard, and Benjamin de Leener, as well as the instructors and mentors Karim Jerbi, Elizabeth DuPre, Ross Markello, Peer Herholz, Samuel Guay, Valerie Hayot-Sasson, Greg Kiar, Jake Vogel, and Agâh Karakuzu.
+Thank you also to The BrainHack School 2020 leaders and co-organizers Jean-Baptiste Poline, Tristan Glatard, and Benjamin de Leener, as well as the instructors and mentors Karim Jerbi, Elizabeth DuPre, Ross Markello, Peer Herholz, Samuel Guay, Valerie Hayot-Sasson, Greg Kiar, Jake Vogel, and Agâh Karakuzu.

+Thanks to all of you, this school was an amazing learning experience!

 ## References